Tom-JD/Financial-Sentiment-Analysis-Using-NLP-finbert-/README.md

 # Financial-Sentiment-Analysis-Using-NLP-finbert-
 I create code that can collect appropriate data for a stock (e.g. company announcements) and use a subsidiary of BERT, finbert, to perform sentiment analysis.
 This analyis serves as an indicator for that company's stock.
 I then implement a backtester, and test it.
+SentimentAnalysis.ipynb is the main code, and ObtainingStockData.ipynb is simply how I scraped the data into my Google drive.